lkodinsson/MARS/Core/Characters/Maneuvers.md

 For the duration, you get +1 to armour rating.

+Increase the bonus to +2 if you are at least exceptional (r12) in the Athletics skill.

 You may spend an additional 1 stamina to double the bonus to armour rating.
 You may only do this if you are at least exceptional (r12) in the skill providing you this maneuver.

 ## Bullrush